phoenixlzx/moedns/README.md

 ## Usage & System requirements

-* One Linux server with MongoDB & newer version of Node.js installed, other Linux servers with PowerDNS with MySQL backend.
+* One Linux server with MongoDB , sendmail & newer version of Node.js installed, other Linux servers with PowerDNS with MySQL backend.

 * Replication with MySQL is recommended.